 What it means: It was an ugly and unimpressive win by the second-seeded Ravens, especially on offense.
 But Baltimore stepped up when it needed to do so, converting 17 points off three Texans turnovers.
 The Ravens improved to 9-0 at home and won a playoff game in Baltimore for the first time in 11 years.
 This also marked the fourth straight season that Baltimore has won a postseason game.

 Coming up big: Cornerback Lardarius Webb became the third Ravens player to make two interceptions in a postseason game.
 His first one led to a touchdown in the first quarter, and his second one turned the momentum in the fourth.
 Ed Reed picked off Texans rookie quarterback T.J.
 Yates in the final two minutes of the game for the fourth forced turnover by Baltimore.

-Flacco struggles: Joe Flacco threw two touchdowns but he finished 14-of-27 for 184 yards.
+Flacco struggles: Joe Flacco threw two touchdowns but finished 14-of-27 for 184 yards.
 He didn't get much help from his teammates.
 There were five drops by receivers.
-He was also sacked five times.
+He also was sacked five times.
 His counterpart, Yates, was 17-of-35 for 175 yards and three interceptions.